LOOSE-LIPS/loose-lips-2.0/src/routes/blog/torn-relics-abolish-the-dogma/index.md

 banner:
   - imported/torn-relics-abolish-the-dogma/image1063.jpeg
 description: >-
-  Torn Relics&#39; first release, The Poisoned Chalice (2019), was a triumph of gut-punching dread, threading percussive techno with the mournful cries of a modulated violin.
+  Torn Relics' first release, The Poisoned Chalice (2019), was a triumph of gut-punching dread, threading percussive techno with the mournful cries of a modulated violin.
 The pitch black mood of that record is in no short supply on Abolish the Dogma.
 Here, with their first LP, released in February by the